 In-app messages can be an incredible tool for fostering customer happiness and loyalty by helping you gather feedback, solve customer problems, and stay on the pulse of customer sentiment.
 Communicating with your customers in-app helps break down the wall between customer and brand, and fosters a two-way dialogue that can help you build real, personal relationships with the people using your app across all stages.

-If you’re interested in hearing more about how Apptentive helps our customers implement in-app messaging, chat with us today!
+If you’re interested in hearing more about how Alchemer Mobile (formerly Apptentive) helps our customers implement in-app messaging, chat with us today!